asdotdev/password-generator/README.md

 > pwgen

-To add uppercase, digits and symbols respectivaly
+To add uppercase, numbers and symbols respectivaly

-> pwgen -u -d -s
+> pwgen -u -n -s

 To change leangth of the password